-Applications are open for the Swiss Forum for International Agricultural Research (SFIAR) Award 2022.
+Applications are invited for the Swiss Forum for International Agricultural Research (SFIAR) Award 2023.
 The Swiss Forum for International Agricultural Research (SFIAR) offers an annual Award for graduates and scientists of a Swiss institution who work in agricultural research for development.

 The Swiss Forum for International Agricultural Research (SFIAR) is an informal multi-stakeholder group of Swiss institutions and private individuals interested in agricultural research for development (ARD).
 Members come from research institutions, NGOs, the private sector, farmers’ organisations and public agencies, as well as individuals.

 The SFIAR intends to award new, innovative and result oriented research.
 Recent achievements or milestones can be awarded, however no future plans or project proposals.